sludovicdelys/TIL/React/intro_react.md

 The ```render``` method displays a lightweight description of what you want to see on the screen.
 It returns a **React element**.

+React is modulrar, scalable, flexible, and a popular front-end framework.

 ### JSX

 [JSX](https://reactjs.org/docs/introducing-jsx.html) is a syntax extension to JavaScript, mostly used in React to describe what the UI should look like.
 You can put any valid JavaScript expression inside JSX by wrapping it in curly braces.